D Day Embarkation Hards

 Mooring dolphins with Landing Craft Tank at a Stokes Bay Hard

-Maintenance staff and reserve crew for Hard G1 were to be quartered in Gomerina Camp, for Hard G2 in Gomerina Camp and Palmerston Way (Fishers, Stokes Bay Cottage and Windbrake), for Hard G3 in Palmerston Way and for Hard G4 in Fort Lane (Cottage by the Sea and Coppers).
+Maintenance staff and reserve crew for Hard G1 were quartered in Gomerina Camp, for Hard G2 in Gomerina Camp and Palmerston Way (Fishers, Stokes Bay Cottage and Windbrake), for Hard G3 in Palmerston Way and for Hard G4 in Fort Lane (Cottage by the Sea and Coppers).

 Ancillary buildings also constructed at each hard consisted of a Hardmaster’s Office, Workshop Naval and Victualling Store, Canteen, Air Raid Precautions Shelter with first aid facilities in a marquee.
-The Senior Hardmaster’s Office, together with a mess and telephone room were situated in the existing Stokes Bay bathing station and restaurant.
+The Senior Hardmaster’s Office together with a mess and telephone room were situated in the existing bathing station and restaurant.
+Just prior to D Day a purpose built Control Centre was added close to hard G3 alongside the existing Senior Hardmaster’s Office in the old Bathing Station.

 Stokes Bay hard G3